tormi/WunderWay/working-with-clients/winning-new-clients/winning-clients-discovery.md

 - Members of the Drupal, Agile or other industry-related communities
 - Other contacts outside our company and our industry who can inform our decision

+## Write Epics For The Project
+This will enable us to get an idea for the size and scope of the project, and to develop better estimates.
+Develop the epics as a team when reading through the client documentation.

 ## Understand Our Buyers
 Targeting buyers is not just a matter of knowing their names.
 We need to understand their motivations, and their influence on the decision, if we’re to appeal to the right people in the right way.